One Pan Chicken Meal

 Eat This With That

-I served this chicken dish with Grilled Asparagus ; a winning combination!
+I have served this chicken dish with many different vegetable sides.
+Two of my favorites are Grilled Asparagus, or Garlicky Green Beans.
+Both are great sides with this dish!
 Chicken is so versatile, that it can be served with any of the side dishes found here on my blog.
 Enjoy!

 Lighten It Up